KWR-Water/hgc/docs/source/api/hgc.io.rst

 """

 # check if features are correctly mapped
-print(feature_map)
+assert(feature_map == {'chloride': 'Cl', 'nitrate (filtered)': 'NO3', 'manganese': 'Mn', 'nietrate': 'NO3'})

 # check for which features the algorithm was not able to find a match that met the minimum resemblance.
-print(feature_unmapped)
+assert(feature_unmapped == ['EC new sensor'])

 # The dataframe can be used to check in more detail the scores how well the original features were matched to HGC features.
-This can be handy if you want to identify common errors and update the underlying database.
+# This can be handy if you want to identify common errors and update the underlying database.
-print(df_feature_map)
+df_feature_map.head(5)

 """
 In this case we find that the algorithm was not able to find a match for one